VarshaShetty28/health_grid/README.md

 The project is currently in its early stages, focusing on building a robust frontend with plans to integrate backend features and additional functionalities in the future.

 ## Contact
-For any queries or suggestions, feel free to reach out. 😊
+For any queries and  suggestions, feel free to reach out. 😊